AIHubCentral/docs/assets/RVC/Resources/Training.md

 - TensorBoard is a tool that allows you to visualize & measure the training of an AI model, through graphs & metrics.

-- It's specially useful for determining when to stop training a voice model, since with it you can detect when the <u><u>[overtraining</u>](https://docs.aihub.gg/rvc/resources/training/#epochs--overtraining)</u> point begins.
+- It is mainly useful to see whether there's something weird going on, like the model exploding into NaNs or super high values.
+It is highly useful when debugging or experimenting with new architectures/pretrains.

-- Because of this, TB is the most convenient tool for RVC users for perfecting a voice model.
+- **Tensorboard is NOT a good guide to tell you when the training is done.** The metrics only show how well the model is able to reproduce its own dataset, not how well it can generalize to other audio.
+For regular RVC users, it is better to listen to the saved epochs manually to spot overtraining.

 ***
 ###### ‎
 ### :icon-chevron-down: Installing & Opening